d-ries/linux-essentials/04_filesandfolders/01_course.md

 \* The `-rw-r--r-- 1` column refers to permissions on that specific file/folder.
 We will explain this in the chapter `users & permissions`.
 The column containing `student  student` refer to the owner of that specific file/folder and are linked to the permission column.
 The `45M` on the last line refer to the file size and  `Feb 28 11:48` refers to the timestamp of the last modification of the file.

-?> Everything in Linux is a file.
+?> <i class="fa-solid fa-circle-info"></i> Everything in Linux is a file.
 Not just the files, but folders too!
 They are just defined as _special_ files.
 Your hard disk?
 A file.
 A USB drive?
 A File.
 Hardware such as your keyboard?
 You guessed it, a file!

 ### Create directories (mkdir)
 To create new directories we can use the `mkdir` (make directory) command.
 The command takes a path as an argument: